WillsonSmith/vite-plugin-custom-elements/README.md

 ⚠️ prerelease ⚠️

+WIPperoni.

 `plugin-custom-elements` is a [vite](https://vitejs.dev) plugin designed to simplify building websites with [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).

 Guiding Philosophy:
-This plugin is designed to be a minor extension to building websites with html, css, and javascript.
-It provides tooling to make it easy to work with custom elements with minimal opinion on how you build your components.
+Build websites the old way.
+The web provides some pretty poweful tooling, and sometimes all you need is basic html, css, and javascript.
+This plugin aims to augment the tools provided to make them just a little bit easier to use.

 What a project looks like: